RustaceansKenya/driver-development-book/driver_book/src/uart_implementations/on_qemu/setting_up_LLD_linker.md

-Here is the Linker script example :
+Below Linker script example that you can use for hints:

 ```asm
 /*